someimportantcompany/dynazord/docs/Writing-Models.md

 });
 ```

-The `config` object requires & allows the following options:
+The `config` object requires/allows the following options:

 - `tableName` (**Required**) String setting the table name which will be used to read/write documents from/to.
 - `properties` (**Required**) Object defining each model property.
 See [Property Types](#property--types) for more details on the types, validators & other options.